Can You Place a Child for Adoption at 3 Months? [Yes - Here's How]

 So, even at 3 months old, adoption will always be a brave, selfless and loving choice for you and your child.

-How to Put My 3-Month Old Up for Adoption
+How to Put My 3-Month-Old Up for Adoption

 Step 1: You’ll want to call 1-800-ADOPTION first.
-You’ll then be connected with a trained adoption counselor who can listen to your situation.
+You’ll then be connected with a trained adoption specialist who can listen to your situation.
 Once you have called, you’ll be asked to fill out a form with your social and medical history.
 You’ll also be asked to fill out additional forms for your child.

 Step 2: Based on your adoptive family preferences, your adoption specialist will send you different profiles to choose from.
 You shouldn’t have any trouble finding a family looking to adopt a 3-month-old, and your adoption specialist can help you find the perfect couple for you.
+We work with hundreds of amazing families from across the country, hopeful for the chance to adopt.

 Step 3: After you’ve found the right family for your baby, you’ll start getting to know them.
 Your adoption specialist will help mediate the first call, but after that, contact is up to you.
 You can get to know one another through phone calls, emails, and even visits if you live close enough to one another.

 Step 4: Once you’ve gotten to know the adoptive family, you can discuss post-adoption contact.
 Most prospective birth mothers choose to have some amount of contact after the adoption.
-If you have any questions about an open adoption, you can always ask your specialist for more information.
+If you have any questions about open adoption, you can always ask your specialist for more information.

-Remember, adoption is always an option for you.
+Remember, an adoption is always an option for you.
 And just like every prospective birth mother that we work with, you’ll be receiving the same amount of patience and understanding while you’re making this decision.

 Some examples of the services you’ll receive include: